-- For tiered cakes, they generally start at $4.00 per serving for 2 tiers and the price increases per tier (by $.25 per tier, so a 4 tiered cake would be a minimum $4.50 per serving) and for difficulty/design. (updated in 2016 – my current prices average $4.50-6.00 per serving)
+- For tiered cakes, they generally start at $4.50 per serving for 2 tiers and the price increases per tier (by $.25 per tier, so a 4 tiered cake would be a minimum $4.50 per serving) and for difficulty/design.
+A 5″ + 7″ round tiered cake with 26 servings is $120 minimum, plus taxes.

 - I charge $15-25 extra for 3-D sculptured toppers and sugar flowers or other intricate details

 - I charge $5.00 per serving and up for sculptured/carved/3-D cakes

 - Smash cakes are $20-$35 when ordered with a party cake, depends on size and design.
 The $20 cake is a single layer 5″ round that I torte and fill to make it about 3″ tall.
 Always buttercream with minimal decorations.
 Here’s an example:

 - Delivery beyond 10 miles from my home starts at $75.
 (Update: most of my cakes go to larger towns around 40 miles away – this $75 fee covers those 3 towns and this only applies to wedding cakes – I don’t deliver birthday cakes – they must be picked up in my tiny town)